Destiny (video game series): History

 Alongside work on expansions, Bungie also began planning towards Destinys sequel shortly after the first game's release.
 Destiny 2 was released in 2017, and in addition to console platforms, was also released for Microsoft Windows through Activision's Battle.net distribution system.
 In 2018, Bungie announced they had amicably agreed with Activision to break the long-term publishing contract they had, and would proceed to distribute Destiny 2 on their own, transitioning the Windows version to Steam over several months.
 On January 31, 2022, Sony Interactive Entertainment announced its intent to acquire Bungie for $3.6 billion.
 While Bungie would become part of the PlayStation family of studios, it would remain an independent subsidiary under Sony in development and publishing and would not be part of PlayStation Studios.
 Instead, Sony's investment would help Bungie with hiring for developers to expand their work on the Destiny franchise and other planned games.
 Both companies stated that the deal would not affect platform availability or exclusivity for Destiny 2, but instead was geared towards media beyond video games that Bungie had been interested in pursuing for some time.
 Following this acquisition, and in part due to poor response to the Lightfall expansion, Bungie went through two major rounds of layoffs in 2023 and 2024.
 While there was rumor that these July 2024 layoffs impacted a potential Destiny 3, industry journalist Jason Schreier confirmed that there was not yet any Destiny 3 in the works.
 However, Schreier stated that based on others with Bungie, the company plans to back off the annual expansion model for smaller content releases similar to Into the Light, as well as to make the game more amenable for bringing on new players while refining content for the veteran ones.

+Bungie announced on May 21, 2026, that the June 2026 update would be the final live service content update for Destiny 2.
+The decision to end Destiny 2 with this major update came as a result of Sony taking a US$765 million impairment loss on Bungie from its previous fiscal year, on part due to poor performance of Marathon, with Bungie also refocusing their efforts to other games.
+Despite ending active development, Bungie confirmed that Destiny 2 would remain online and playable.
+Bloombergs Schreier reported that day that there was no internal Destiny-related project, with the studio to be focused on Marathon in the short term, and was planning on layoffs once the content update was released.
+In a studio update in September 2026, Bungie announced its plan to bring back content that had been previously vaulted to Destiny 2, including campaigns, destinations, and raids, considering this as a "first step to lay the foundation for how we reforge into new stories and games that you all deserve".
+There was no time table given as it will take time for the developer to rebuild all previously removed content.